shreeyasharda/ShreeyaSharda.github.io/_pages/about.md

 Research Interests
 ======

 My research intersects natural language processing, responsible AI, and human-robot interaction.
 I aim to develop and engage in research dedicated to creating user-friendly and trustworthy interfaces that provide easy human-robot task communication.
-This research is **difficult** for many reasons, however I am particularly focused on the notion that they are a "black-box" and thus lack the transparency and ethics to be used in society.
+This research is **difficult** for many reasons, however I am particularly focused on 2  notions: 1)language models are a "black-box" and thus lack the transparency and ethics to be used in society and 2)there is a gap between cutting edge language models and their understanding of human intent, leading to miscommunication between humans and AI-driven systems.

 **Technical Areas**
 1. Natural Language Processing (NLP)
 2. Machine Learning (ML)
 3. Deep Learning (DL)
 4. Computer Vision (CV) (object detection and image classification tasks)
-5. Human Robotic Interaction (HRI)
+5. Human-Robotic Interaction (HRI)
+6. Human-AI Interaction

 **Non-Technical Areas**